Gainesville Boating Accident Lawyer

 Many people use boats for recreational fishing or water sports like skiing or wave running.

 When enjoying leisure time, boat operators can become careless.
-Common causes of boating accidents in Gainesville could include:
+Common causes of boating accidents in the Gainesville area could include:

 - Alcohol, marijuana, or drug use